 Orthognathic surgery can also be done for patients who want to change their facial characteristics like moving the jaws forwards or backwards or upper teeth, gummy smile, excessive tooth display while smiling, flared teeth, open bite between the front teeth.

-Orthognathic surgery procedure?
+Orthognathic surgeries procedure?

-The surgery will take place under a general anaesthesia.
+The surgery will take place under general anaesthesia.
 It will be carried out intraorally there will be no visible scars on your face.
 The jawbone is exposed from inside the mouth and then cut and fractured to allow for easy movements.
 It is moved into its new position and held in place with small metal plates and screws.
 The gum is stitched back into place with dissolvable stitches that can take two weeks or more to dissolve.

-You will have to stay at the hospital for a maximum of 3 days, however, depending on the patient condition & post procedure recovery time, the hospital stay will be decided.
+You will have to stay at the hospital for a maximum of 3 days, however, depending on the patient condition & post-procedure recovery time, the hospital stay will be decided.

 Since the patient is treated under general anaesthesia, the patient will remain groggy for at least 2-3 hours post the operation, after which he starts to recover.
 The patients usually have full recovery the very next day after the procedure.
 The patients won’t have much pain post-surgery, however, there will be mild discomfort as is usually seen after any major surgery.
 The patient will be prescribed painkillers as well as antibiotics to prevent any postoperative pain or infection.

-The patient will be on liquid diet initially followed by soft foods as well as there will be swelling seen in the facial regions that have been operated upon.
+The patient will be on a liquid diet initially followed by soft foods as well as there will be swelling seen in the facial regions that have been operated upon.
 The swelling is likely to subside in a week or two varying from individual to individual.

 The postoperative risks in patients undergoing orthognathic surgery are rare, however, they must be mentioned & discussed.